hoffmangroup/segway/doc/technical.rst

 specified.
-The ``details.sh`` script contains the exact commands dispatched by Segway, including wrapper commands that monitor memory usage, create and delete local temporary files with observation data, and convert GMTK's output ot BED, among other things.
+The ``details.sh`` script contains the exact commands dispatched by Segway, including wrapper commands that monitor memory usage, create and delete local temporary files with observation data, and convert GMTK's output to BED, among other things.

+Segway also writes a ``cmdline`` directory in both the ``traindir`` and ``identifydir``.
+Each instance has its own folder, and for each job segway queues, a shell script (with the job's name) is written containing the GMTK command of the queued job.

+For example, ``traindir/cmdline/0/emt0.0.0.uuid.sh`` is the shell script containing the GMTK commands and arguments for job ``emt0.0.0.uuid`` in instance 0 of training.

 Summary reports
 ---------------